Explosion Protection Equipment From The Explosive Atmosphere Experts

 Hazardous Area Knowledge & Experience

-All T&D Sales Engineers hold CompEx Certificates (Hazardous Awareness Course EX F) and undertake advanced and ongoing Explosion Protection training with suppliers – we can be safely trusted to specify and supply Electrical, Mechanical, Process & Instrumentation Equipment for use in hazardous areas and explosive atmospheres.
+All T&D Sales Engineers hold CompEx Certificates (Hazardous Awareness Course EX F) and undertake advanced and ongoing Explosion Protection training with suppliers – we can be safely trusted to specify and supply Electrical, Mechanical, Process & Instrumentation Equipment for use in hazardous areas zones and explosive atmospheres.

 The CompEx Certificates were awarded following successful completion of the course and written examination at Roxby Training Solutions Ltd, a UK Approved Licensed CompEx Centre.